-Friday, 4 May, 8 p.m. to midnight:
+Friday, 3 May 2019, 8 p.m. to midnight:

 Preview Blaue Nacht Art Competition*

-Saturday, 5 May, 7 p.m. (until 6 May, around 4 a.m.):
+Saturday, 4 May 2019, 7 p.m. (until 5 May, around 4 a.m.):

 Die Blaue Nacht

-And so you may again be enchanted during Die Blaue Nacht on 4* and 5 May: by the unique atmosphere of the Old Town steeped in blue light, by the projection on the castle walls, this time designed by Nuremberg’s most famous American, the artist and musician Dan Reeder, by a video mapping show which Slidemedia from Barcelona will create on the façade of the new city hall, by the quality and diversity of programmes offered by all the cultural institutions participating in Die Blaue Nacht, and finally by the always surprising projects from the Blaue Nacht Art Competition.
+So you may again be enchanted by Die Blaue Nacht on 3* and 4 May.
+By the unique atmosphere of the Old Town steeped in blue light, and by the projection on the castle walls, Heavenly Journey, designed by the Korean artist couple resident in Nuremberg, Eun Hui and Chang Min Lee.
+By the very special video projection KONTRA on the façade of the New City Hall which gives astonishing insights, prepared by Urbanscreen, the Bremen projection team which is much in demand all over the world.
+And by the quality and diversity of the programmes offered by all the cultural institutions involved in Die Blaue Nacht.
+And last but not least by the always surprising projects from the Blaue Nacht Art Competition.

-Prof. Dr. Julia Lehner
+Prof. Dr Julia Lehner

 How to get there: